May 2, 2014

 “Sustainability 101″, a one-hour condensed version of the course, was also developed and customized for a number of leading organizations such as the Cooperators, Alcoa, Bell Aliant and Hydro-Québec.
 The course is now available in English, French, Italian and Swedish (other languages to come) and is used by tens of thousands of people around the world.

+For a YouTube preview of the condensed Sustainability 101 version of the the course, click HERE.
 For a sample interaction from Sustainability 101 highlighting The Natural Step’s powerful “funnel” metaphor, click HERE.
 To find out more about purchasing and/or customizing TNS e-learning, click HERE.